NOT UNDER THE LAW BUT UNDER GRACE

 There are numerous verses in the Book of Psalms that refer to righteous people who were serving God under the Law of Moses.

-For the righteous Lord loveth righteousness; his countenance doth behold the upright.
+For the LORD is righteous, He loves righteousness; His countenance beholds the upright.
 (Psalms 11:7)

 As for the father and mother of John the Baptist: